carla-simulator/carla/Docs/python_api.md

 ## carla.TrafficLight<a name="carla.TrafficLight"></a>
 <small style="display:block;margin-top:-20px;">Inherited from _[carla.TrafficSign](#carla.TrafficSign)_</small></br>
 A traffic light actor, considered a specific type of traffic sign.
 As traffic lights will mostly appear at junctions, they belong to a group which contains the different traffic lights in it.
-Inside the group, traffic lights are differenciated by their pole index.
+Inside the group, traffic lights are differentiated by their pole index.

   Within a group the state of traffic lights is changed in a cyclic pattern: one index is chosen and it spends a few seconds in green, yellow and eventually red.
 The rest of the traffic lights remain frozen in red this whole time, meaning that there is a gap in the last seconds of the cycle where all the traffic lights are red.
 However, the state of a traffic light can be changed manually.